Today is September 17, 2021 /

 Please see the separate explanation of food policies and the Roth Center kitchen use.
 The caterers below will not use the Roth Center kitchen, but they are familiar with our policies and understand where their food can be placed, respecting the level of kashrut maintained in the building as well.
 We will not endorse or refer to any specific caterer, but do know that the following companies have worked with the Roth Center in the past.

 Maple Street Catering 802.296.2400

-Because there is no janitorial staff on Saturday, we ask that you make arrangements to clean up after the ceremony or kiddush if you provide a luncheon.
-All food should be removed and the tablecloths should be thrown away.
-Tables and chairs will be stored by Dartmouth the following day.
-All siddurim and chumashim should be returned to the shelves.
+Because there is no janitorial staff on Saturday, we ask that you make arrangements to clean up after the ceremony, kiddush, and/or luncheon.
+Please remove all food and tablecloths.
+Dartmouth maintenance staff will store the tables and chairs the following day.
+Please designate someone to return all siddurim and chumashim to the shelves.